 “Significant labor costs and the ongoing clinical labor shortage are the main contributors to the projected $370 billion increase in healthcare expenditures by 2027,” notes Victoria Bailey in a report on healthcare spending at RevCycleIntelligence.
 Citing a 2022 McKinsey report, she adds that the industry is looking at a shortage of “200,000 to 450,000 registered nurses” by 2025.

 “In addition, clinical labor costs are expected to grow by 6 to 10 percent over the next two years, which is 3 to 7 percentage points higher than the prevailing inflation rate,” she adds.
 “Workforce shortages will likely get worse due to increasing demand and decreasing supply … The annual demand for registered nurses may increase by 7 to 10 percent between 2021 and 2025.”

 Research shows that burnout, exhaustion and compassion fatigue are key drivers for this employee turnover, especially since Covid-19 struck.
 This isn’t new.
 Among nurses and other clinical workers, burnout has been an area of intense concern for decades.
-But it’s only gotten worse since the spring of 2020, as a record number of workers have retired early or just left the profession altogether.
+But it’s only gotten worse since the spring of 2020, as a record number of workers either retired early or left the profession altogether.